 Date of Authorship for this Version

 Autor, David H.; Donohue, John; and Schwab, Stewart J., "The Costs of Wrongful-Discharge Laws" (2005).
 John M. Olin Center for Studies in Law, Economics, and Public Policy Working Papers.
-Paper 289.
+289.